nvmwill/nexmo-developer/_blog/blogposts/en/gitops-workflows-with-github-actions-at-vonage.md

 GitOps automates the CI/CD processes through continuous integration and delivery.
 CI is triggered by a merge to the main branch.
 Deployment is triggered either manually or automatically following the successful completion of quality checks.

-Security testing can be integrated into the SDLC much more easily with GitOps and since the iteration cycle is much faster, this means more ease and less friction in the adoption of Security (shifting left).
+Security testing can be integrated into the software development lifecycle (SDLC) much more easily with GitOps.
+Additionally, since the iteration cycle is much faster, this means more ease and less friction in the adoption of Security.
+This encourages a focus on prevention rather than detection, commonly referred to as 'shifting left'.

 ## How we implemented GitOps